-BTEC Applied Science is a challenging course designed for students who wish to study a broad science course that centres on the practical, applied and investigative elements of science.
-The course is available as both Single or Double options equivalent to either one or two A Levels.
+The Level 3 AAQ Applied Science is a challenging course designed for students who wish to study a broad science course that centres on the practical, applied and investigative elements of science.
+The course is available as a single option equivalent to one A Level.

 Students can progress to higher education or apprenticeships and ultimately employment in the applied science sector.
-Over 95% of universities (including Russell Group) and a wide range of employers highly value BTEC gualifications.
-A BTEC gualification in Applied Science may lead to many degree level science courses including: Psychology, Environmental Sciences, Biological Sciences, Medical professions, Food Science.
-Communication Industry.
-Satellite Communications and Materials Science. (when combined with appropriate A Level subjects).
+An AAQ qualification in Applied Science may lead to many degree level science courses including: Psychology, Environmental Sciences, Biological Sciences, Health and Nursing, Food Science, Forensics and Materials Science. (when combined with appropriate A Level subjects).

-Students will study across all three sciences: Biology, Chemistry and Physics covering topics including fundamental chemical and physical principals, structure and function of cells, physiology and disease, astronomy and space science, electromagnetic waves and satellite communication amongst many other fascinating areas of cuttingedge science.
-Students may wish to combine BTEC Applied Science with other science A Levels including Electronics, Psychology, Geology or Environmental Science.
+Students will study across all three sciences: Biology, Chemistry and Physics covering topics including fundamental chemical and physical principals, structure and function of cells and disease, electromagnetic waves and satellite communication amongst many other fascinating areas of cutting-edge science.
+Students will also carry out a research project of their own design.
+Students are assessed through both exams and course work units.
+Students may wish to combine the AAQ in Applied Science with other science A Levels including Electronics, Psychology, PE, Geology or Environmental Science.